muna-jebril/reading-notes/class-06.md

    adding or removing  html content : we have 2 dirfrent ways to add and remove content 1- inner html proprty and dom mainpulation
+    ## the artical
+     what is the hardest part of programing every onbe have his own opeion   like realning a new technolgy and naming things or testing your code or fixing bugs and so in  but the realy main problem is the domian problem whty is  it the hardest problem bec you dont have enough info about it and it`s like a puzzel that you want to complete it but you have no idea what is the orginal pic  and the problems you face you have no idea what is it how we can sove it ?
+     making the proble domian easier
+     get better at understanding the problem domain .